ixc/python-edtf/README.md

 These values are useful for filtering results - i.e. testing which EDTF dates might conceivably fall into, or overlap, a desired date range.

-The fuzzy dates are derived from the strict dates, plus or minus a level of padding that depends on how precise the date specfication is.
+The fuzzy dates are derived from the strict dates, plus or minus a level of padding that depends on how precise the date specification is.
 For the case of approximate or uncertain dates, we (arbitrarily) pad the ostensible range by 100% of the uncertain timescale, or by a 12 weeks in the case of seasons.
 That is, if a date is approximate at the month scale, it is padded by a month.
 If it is approximate at the year scale, it is padded by a year:

 ```python
 >>> e = parse_edtf('1912-04~')